 Senior Day Center Memberships

 Programs offer a range of combined health and social services designed to help prevent premature placement into long-term care facilities and ease the isolation and loneliness of old age.
 The centers provide personal services such as transportation, hot lunch, bathing and grooming, and laundry; physical and occupational therapy, medical care, and counseling to Nazi victims and their families; and social activities and trips.
 These services also provide beneficial respite to family members and caregivers, and a staff who see participants regularly and can assist with other issues should it become necessary.
 The Claims Conference subsidizes memberships for thousands of low-income Holocaust victims who attend one of 150 senior day centers across Israel.
 Significant Claims Conference funds have also been used to construct, renovate, and maintain day centers around the country.

 Approximately $1.8 million is allocated to organizations providing meals and food packages to Nazi victims in need.
 This hunger relief also assures Nazi victims that they are remembered and cared for, including at holidays.
-All agencies receiving these allocations from the Claims Conference are recommended by or approved by the Israeli government Ministry of Welfare.
+All agencies receiving these grants from the Claims Conference are recommended by or approved by the Israeli government Ministry of Welfare.

 Certain Jewish victims of Nazism, especially many who have recently arrived in Israel from the former Soviet Union, do not have funds to purchase or rent an apartment.
 To assist these elderly, the Claims Conference has invested significant funds in “sheltered housing,” specially designed and built apartment units that are subsidized by the Ministry of Housing.
 Sheltered housing units provide special services to residents such as a “house mother” who looks after residents, social activities, emergency buttons in the apartments, and support devices in bathrooms.